cvphelps/tboard/README.md

-# tboard
-Try Tensorboard quickly to see how it works.

 # Simple MNIST Example
+Try tensorboard with two lines to see how its features work.
 ```
 python mnist-tboard.py
 tensorboard --logdir=/tmp/tensorflow/mnist